TechnologyRediscovery/codenforce/docs/code/fullcodemodule.md

 ![screenshot of side nav](img/codebookssidenavwrong.png)

-## Step 2: Add an Ordinance to a Code Book
+## Add an Ordinance to a Code Book

 *Note: This is the second step in the process for adding a new ordinance to the CodeNforce system.
 If you have not yet entered the details of your ordinance in the Ordinances page, please do that first.*